Dictatious:...well, what? You know I can't see.

 - Raiders of the Lost Ark: When Indiana Jones escapes from Belloq and the Hovitos warriors, Belloq makes a back-and-forth throat slitting gesture to the Hovitos as an order to kill Jones.

 - Schindler's List: When a cattle truck carrying women is passing by a boy on its way to an extermination camp, you can see him make this scary gesture indicating that they would be doomed.

-- American football leagues (both collegiate and professional) have banned the "throat slash" gesture.
-Players seen doing it are penalized for unsportsmanlike conduct.
+- American football leagues (high school, collegiate and professional) have banned the "throat slash" gesture.
+Players seen doing it are penalized for taunting/unsportsmanlike conduct.